googleinterns/step/walkthroughs/week-1-web-development/portfolio-walkthrough.md

 you share your URL with your team and in the chat.

-If you have extra time left over, consider adding a page that describes your experiences with SPS so far, or writing JavaScript that makes your page interactive, or using CSS to make your page more beautiful.
+If you have extra time left over, consider adding a page that describes your experiences with STEP so far, or writing JavaScript that makes your page interactive, or using CSS to make your page more beautiful.

 Next week, you'll learn about server-side code and add a comment feature to your